Genmaicha – Den's Tea website

 Health Benefits

-Genmaicha has all the health of green tea plus the health benefits of brown rice.
-The notable rice ingredients are "γ-oryzanol" that may improve blood cholesterol, "GABA" known as an antidepressant and several types of Vitamin B that may promote recovery from fatigue and slow the aging process.
-Also Genmaicha contains less caffeine than other green teas like Sencha, Gyokuro or Matcha because half of Genmaicha is Bancha which has a low caffeine level and the other half is brown rice which has no caffeine.
-Another benefit is its robust aroma which promotes relaxation.
+Genmaicha has all the health benefits of green tea plus the health benefits of brown rice.
+Notable nutrients found in genmai are "γ-oryzanol", that may improve blood cholesterol, "GABA", which known as an antidepressant, and several types of Vitamin B, that may promote recovery from fatigue and slow the aging process.

-For aromatic teas like Genmaicha (or Houjicha), the aroma is an important part of enjoying the tea.
-Boil the water and pour directly onto the tea in the pot to enjoy the aroma.
-Here is a video which demonstrates a good technique for brewing Genmaicha.
+For aromatic teas like genmaicha (or houjicha), the aroma is an important part of enjoying the tea.
+For this reason, you brew with boiling water.
+Here is a video which demonstrates a good technique for brewing genmaicha.

 As you can imagine, this aromatic green tea is great for iced tea.
 For brewing iced tea use 50% more leaves in the teapot.
 Steep as directed for hot tea.
 Once you brew it, put ice into the glass to lock in the aroma.